 - Room to grow — Can you upgrade your plan or add new extensions as your needs change?
 Avoid thinking like a small store — you’ll only limit yourself as you grow.

-If you’re stuck, here’s a good starting point: WooCommerce powers over 30% of online stores, and for a couple of reasons can be a great choice for a startup coffee subscriptions business.
+If you’re stuck, here’s a good starting point: WooCommerce, and for a couple of reasons can be a great choice for a startup coffee subscriptions business.
 You can be set up and selling in minutes (literally), you’re able to customize your website to add your brand’s flavor and feel, and it’s free, with premium extensions if you need them.

 A quick testimonial from Kandace Brigleb about her experience with WooCommerce: